-9.2 GODIET
+10.2 Godiet

-GODIET is a Java-based tool for automatic DIET deployment that manages configuration file creation, staging of files, launch of elements, monitoring and reporting on launch success, and process cleanup when the DIET deployment is no longer needed [4].
+GODIET is a Java-based tool for automatic DIET deployment that manages configuration file creation, staging of files, launch of elements, monitoring and reporting on launch success, and process cleanup when the DIET deployment is no longer needed [6].
 The user of GODIET describes the desired deployment in an XML file including all needed external services (e.g., omniNames and LogService); the desired hierarchical organization of agents and servers is expressed directly using the hierarchical organization of XML.
-The user also defines all machines available for the deployment, disk scratch space available at each site for storage of configuration files, and which machines share the same disk to avoid unceessary copies.
+The user also defines all machines available for the deployment, disk scratch space available at each site for storage of configuration files, and which machines share the same disk to avoid unecessary copies.
 GODIET is extremely useful for large deployments (e.g., more than 5 elements) and for experiments where one needs to deploy and shut-down multiple deployments to test different configurations.
-Note that debugging deployment problems when using GODIET can be difficult, especially if you don't fully understand the role of each element you are launching.
+Note that debugging deployment problems when using GoDIET can be difficult, especially if you don't fully understand the role of each element you are launching.
 If you have trouble identifying the problem, read the rest of this chapter in full and try launching key elements of your deployment by hand.
-GODIET is available for download on the web2.
+GoDIET is available for download on the web2.

-An example input XML file is shown in Figure 9.1; see [4] for a full explanation of all entries in the XML.
-You can also have a look at the fully commented XML example file provided in the GODIET distribution under examples/commented.xml, each option is explained.
-To launch GODIET for the simple example XML file provided in the GODIET distribution under example/example1.xml, run:
+An example input XML file is shown in Figure 10.1; see [6] for a full explanation of all entries in the XML.
+You can also have a look at the fully commented XML example file provided in the GoDiet distribution under examples/commented.xml, each option is explained.
+To launch GoDiet for the simple example XML file provided in the GoDiet distribution under examples/example1.xml, run: